-Flexible joints are used where rigidity is undesirable such as with filling of grant medium and when two sections cannot be welded.
-They comprise mainly mechanical ar rubber ring joints or tyton joints which permit some degree of deflection at each joint an are therefore able to stand vibration and movement.
-In rubber jointing special type of rubb gaskets are used to connect cast iron pipe which are cast with a special type of spigot a socket in the groove, the spigot end being lubricated with grease and slipped into the soc by means of a jack used on the other end.
-The working conditions of absence of lig presence of water and relatively cool uniform temperature are all conducive to a preservation of rubber and consequently this type of joint is expected to last as long as the pipes.
+Flexible joints are used where rigidity is undesirable such as with filling of granu medium and when two sections cannot be welded.
+They comprise mainly mechanical as rubber ring joints or tyton joints which permit some degree of deflection at each joint as are therefore able to stand vibration and movement.
+In rubber jointing special type of nubbe gaskets are used to connect cast iron pipe which are cast with a special type of spigot as socket in the groove, the spigot end being lubricated with grease and slipped into the sock by means of a jack used on the other end.
+The working conditions of absence of ligh presence of water and relatively cool uniform temperature are all conducive to the preservation of rubber and consequently this type of joint is expected to last as long as the pipes.
 Hence, rubber jointing is to be preferred to lead jointing.